dollerama/WrenDoc/README.md

 ```
 If no documentation comments are found no worries your code will still generate a document, however, there will not be any type annotations or descriptions.
 Any missing type annotation will appear as a ``_``

+When documenting multiple modules and classes WrenDoc will organize links for each module, class, and class components(methods, etc.) in their appropriate places.

 Here's an example of some wren code that has been documented:
 ```js
 ///Behaviours allow for custom code to run on GameObjects during the game loop.